mitsuhiko/lucumr/2012/6/22/hate-hate-hate-everywhere.rst

 Python code but to not make any attempts to replace existing infrastructure without understanding all the reasons that lead to its existence.
-Also since that happened in the past I think it's a good idea to write down a list of design decisions and usecases and why they exist when I make another open source project in the future.
+Also since that happened in the past I think it's a good idea to write down a list of design decisions and use cases and why they exist when I make another open source project in the future.
 A lot of what went into setuptools can only be understood after a long time of using it because the design is not documented enough.